reach-sh/reach-lang/docs/src/tool/index.md

 `reach config` presents users with a guided menu which automatically creates an `env` file and suggests subsequent steps to activate and make it permanent.
 This `env` file exports environment variable settings and is intended to be `source`d by users' shells.

-If an `env` file already exists, `reach config` will offer to back it up before proceeding.
+If an `env` file already exists, `reach config` offers to back it up before proceeding.